syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 ##Create HTML Page

-To create new web form in the application, right-click on the project and select Add.
+To create a new web form in the application, right-click on the project and select Add.

 {% include image.html url="/js/PivotGrid/Getting-Started_images/Getting-Started_img4.png" %}